 Worsham was bullish about a French connection for MDC drawing on his vast experience with GE and Snecma.
 He also had great respect for Airbus leaders, lauding Felix Kracht and Roger Beteille as “great visionaries.”
 He added that in his view Kracht was a “manufacturing genius,” and Beteille was an “engineering giant.”

 According to Worsham and insiders at Airbus, an agreement was tantalizingly close and it was “looking win, win”.
 Airbus was still yet to crack the US market and many saw a tie-up with MDC as the answer.
-In 1987, Airbus aircraft only made up 2% (53 aircraft) of the US fleet, although another 60 were on order.
+In 1987, Airbus aircraft only made up 2 per cent (53 aircraft) of the US fleet, although another 60 were on order.

 Worsham confirmed that at all levels of middle management there was consensus and real cooperation between Airbus and MDC and Airbus insiders say that agreement was imminent with press releases drafted detailing the agreement.

 Many studies were done by Douglas engineers on the production with the A320 sharing Building 54 with the C-17.

 However, Worsham claims that the luncheon meeting in Germany between the then-Chairman of the Airbus Supervisory Board, the late Franz-Josef Strauss, and the new MDC Chairman John McDonnell was a disaster.
 “This is a people business and John and the late Franz-Joseph just didn’t get on.
 I knew almost immediately that the deal was dead.”